sparks-josh/ASE230_Project1/project1_rubric.md

 ## 🔹 Tutorial Slides (50 pts)

 - [ /30] Created **Marp slides** explaining API usage (more than 20 pages (and converted into PDFs) - explanation/example for each API, 15 points if not, 0 points if none)
-  - List Marp file name:
+  - List Marp file name: Tutorial Slides.md
   - [T/F] Clear explanation of each endpoint: May lose points if not clearly explained
 - [ /10] Includes examples of requests/responses - no partial points
 - [ /10] Slides (and PDFs) uploaded to **GitHub** - no partial points